Decentralized-ID/decentralized-id.github.io/README.md

 ## Contents

-**Sorry this was broken for so long.** Please let me know if any of the links in this contents are still broken.
-My editor is more forgiving than github, and I didn't understand before exactly how github turns headers into anchors.
+**The ToC should be fixed.
+Sorry for the inconvenience.
+Please let me know if there are any problems I missed. -[infominer.id](https://infominer.id)**

 * [Introduction](#introduction-)
   * [Related Repositories](#related-repositories-)